 Launched in late 2007, San Mateo CAAs' goal was to increase foundational skills in reading, writing and mathematics while enrolling students in career technical training programs that lead to careers or additional higher education opportunities.

 The San Mateo Career Academy, as a part of the San Mateo Community College District, was adopted in 2010 with inclusion of the Automotive training program at Skyline College and later added Allied Health in 2011.
-Since that time CAA has changed Medical Transcription to Coding & Billing and has grown to include Certified Nursing Assistant, Medical Office Assistance, EMT and Sterile Processing.
+The Career Advancement Academy currently offers programs for Allied Health, Automotive, Early Childhood Education, and Warehousing and Logistics.

 Earning industry-recognized certification is the first step to launching your career.
 The career pathways at CAA are designed for clear entry and exits for both college and career through the certificate programs.
 Successfully receiving your credentials lets employers know that you have achieved basic and advanced competencies that make you an attractive job candidate.
 Our programs in both Automotive and Allied Health are designed specifically for your success.